Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

-Thus, one may suspect that the Wiener fractal gravity has a lot of properties in common with Verlinde's entropic gravity \cite{verlinde11, verlinde16}.
+Thus, one may speculate that the Wiener fractal gravity has a lot of properties in common with Verlinde's entropic gravity \cite{verlinde11, verlinde16}.
 However, there is a profound distinction between these two approaches to gravitational force.
-In particular, the entropic source of the Wiener fractal gravity is due to the evolution of the space geometry via the Ricci flow,\footnote{Note that we preserve the topology of the space manifold $M$ along the Ricci flow.} regardless of the existence of matter fields involved in the space-time continuum $\mathcal M$, whereas the entropic source of the Verlinde's theory is solely due to the (quantum) matter fields interactions.
-Actually, the latter is based on a combination of Jacobson's thermodynamical viewpoint to gravity with 't Hooft's holographic principle and interpret gravity as a consequence of the information associated with the positions of material bodies.
-Hence, Verlinde's theory claims that gravity is not in fact a fundamental interaction, but an emergent phenomenon.
+In particular, the entropic source of the Wiener fractal gravity is due to the evolution of the space geometry via the Ricci flow, regardless of the existence and the interaction of matter fields on the space-time continuum $\mathcal M$, whereas the entropic source of Verlinde's theory is solely due to the (quantum) matter fields interactions.
+Actually, the latter is based on a combination of Jacobson's thermodynamical viewpoint to gravity with 't Hooft's holographic principle and interprets gravity as a consequence of the information associated with the positions of material bodies.

-On the other hand, as we established by working out the Wiener fractal measure for evolving metric $g_{ij}(t)$, the Einstein-Hilbert action has an entropic origin.
-Nevertheless, this entropic source is independent of the interaction of matter fields and the information of material positions.
-Actually, although the space metric $g_{ij}$ (or the space-time metric $\mathbf g_{\mu \nu}$) fits with the distribution of matter fields and their interactions via the semi-classical solution of Einstein's field equation, its time evolution has an entropic essence due to the Ricci flow.
-Therefore, despite their seemingly common interpretation based on entropic origin, the Wiener fractal gravity is fundamentally different from Verlinde's theory of entropic gravity.
+In other words, Verlinde's theory claims that gravity is not in fact a fundamental interaction, but an emergent phenomenon.
+Although this conclusion is confirmed by the Wiener fractal gravity, this theory secures a fundamental geometric source for the entropic root of gravity.
+Actually, although the space metric $g_{ij}$ (or the space-time metric $\mathbf g_{\mu \nu}$) fits with the distribution of matter fields and their interactions via the semi-classical solution of Einstein's field equation, its time evolution, which is the main reason for the emergence of the Einstein-Hilbert action in the Wiener fractal gravity has an entropic essence due to the Ricci flow.
+Therefore, despite their seemingly similar interpretations based on entropic origin, the Wiener fractal gravity in its current formulation is fundamentally different from Verlinde's theory of entropic gravity.